What you need to know

 - Some specified items for allied health services, for example items to help manage chronic diseases, and services for patients with a terminal medical condition and complex care requirements

-There are also plenty of medical services that are not included in the MBS, including:
+There are also plenty of medical services that are not included in the MBS, such as:

 - Treatment as a private patient in a public hospital (there is no charge for care and treatment as a public patient in a public hospital)

 - Hospital costs incurred as a private patient, such as hospital accommodation and operating theatre charges

 - Acupuncture (unless it is provided as part of a doctor’s consultation)

 - Prescription glasses, frames or contact lenses

 - The cost of prostheses (except approved external breast prostheses covered as part of the External Breast Prostheses Reimbursement Program)

 - Medications (these are covered under the Pharmaceutical Benefits Scheme)

 - Any medical and hospital costs incurred overseas (these can be covered by international travel insurance)